Pediatric Infective Pericarditis Medication

 Plain chest radiograph in a 2-year-old boy with viral pericarditis and massive pericardial effusion.

-Left: Chest radiograph in a patient with bacterial pericarditis revealing cardiomegaly and left lower lobe infiltrate with marked increase in pulmonary vascular markings.
+Left: Chest radiograph in a patient with bacterial pericarditis reveals cardiomegaly and left lower lobe infiltrate with marked increase in pulmonary vascular markings.
 Right: The same patient after placement of a pigtail pericardial catheter and pulmonary artery catheter.

 This ECG shows markedly decreased QRS voltage and electrical alternans (especially in lead V1)